Chapter 4 of 9

 Write a Problem Statement (That Actually Means Something)

 Most problem statements are vague fluff: "Small businesses struggle with marketing."
 That's useless.
 You can't test it.
 You can't measure it.
 You can't learn anything from it.
+A statement this broad could apply to millions of businesses across thousands of industries, and it provides zero direction for what to build.

 Use this template instead: